typelevel/typelevel.github.com/_events/2018-05-18-summit-berlin.md

     speakers: ["guillaumebort"]
     title: "Legacy Engineering: Making Criteo Functional"
     summary: "Criteo uses a lot of Scala in its code-base.
 Historically for big data stuff using the usual suspects Spark & Scalding, but more and more for application development.
 A few Typelevel projects started to appear in our code base as developers started to embrase more sophisticated FP practices in their Scala code.
 Today most of our Scala projects are built around cats, fs2, doobie, algebra, shapeless, etc. In this presentation we will discuss the challenges of introducing more functional code in a large software company as Criteo and how typelevel projects have helped.
 We'll talk about what's worked well as well as where the dragons lie."
+  - time: "TBD"
+    speakers: ["sasharomijn"]
+    title: "Healthy Minds in a Healthy Community"
+    summary: "Open source communities attract and boast passionate, idealistic people, and many of us invest copious amounts of time and effort to contribute to our projects and support our communities.
+This underlying emotional attachment can make us more vulnerable to elevated stress, burnout and conflicts.
+And then there are those of us who also manage mental illness.
+More often than not, we suffer these struggles in silence, feeling (and fearing) that we're alone in our trouble.
+Here, our communities can make a huge difference, by building a positive and safe environment where we can blossom and support ourselves and our peers, and feel included.
+This talk will take a look at open-source communities through the eyes of various mental well-being issues and struggles, and show various things that some communities already do.
+With this, we hope to support and inspire more communities to help foster healthy minds in a healthy environment."

 ---